svenar-nl/pn-support/README.md

-# ps-support
+# pn-support
-A Support bot for Promise Solutions
+A Support bot for PowerNetwork

 ## To Start
 1. Rename `example.env` to `.env` and enter `TOKEN` and `MONGO_URL` in their place.